terop/env-logger/README.md

 a database with the required tables must exist before the application can be started.

-Users are added to the `users` tables respectively before running the application.
-This can be done with the `scripts/add_user.py` script.
-In order the install the necessary dependencies you need [pipenv](https://github.com/pypa/pipenv).
-Install dependencies themselves with `pipenv install` command in the `scripts` directory and run the script with `pipenv run python3 add_user.py <arguments>`.

-A user's password can be hashed with the `(hashers/derive "<password>")` command in a Clojure REPL where the `buddy-hashers` library is installed and imported as `hashers`.

 ## Authentication

 This application uses OpenID Connect based authentication.
 Keycloak has been used